How to Find the Right Therapist?

 In the UK, counselling and psychotherapy are not protected professions.
 This means anybody can register themselves as a therapist.
 Scary.

-To ensure your therapist is properly qualified check that they are accredited (not just a registered member) with one of the top UK accrediting bodies such as UKCP (United Kingdom Council for Psychotherapy), BACP (Member of the British Association for Counselling & Psychotherapy), or BPC (British Psychoanalytic Council).
+To ensure your therapist is properly qualified check that they are accredited (not just a registered member) with one of the following governing bodies: UKCP (United Kingdom Council for Psychotherapy), HCPC (Health & Care Professions Council), BACP (Member of the British Association for Counselling & Psychotherapy), or BPC (British Psychoanalytic Council).

-An accreditation with either of the above organisations means that your therapist has undertaken many hours of rigorous supervised training as well as undergone their own therapy (to know what’s yours, and what’s theirs, and how this might effect each other).
+An accreditation with any of the above organisations also means that your therapist would have undergone their own therapy (to know what’s yours, and what’s theirs, and how this might effect each other).

-For example, a Psychoanalytic psychotherapist would see patients 3-5 times a week, a Psychodynamic or Integrative Relational psychotherapist might see patients once or twice a week, CBT (Cognitive Behavioural Therapy) treatment may or may not be regular and limited in time, and DIT (Dynamic Integrative Therapy) is usually 16 weekly sessions.
+For example, a Psychoanalytic psychotherapist would see patients 3-5 times a week, a Psychodynamic or Integrative Relational psychotherapist might see patients once or twice a week, CBT (Cognitive Behavioural Therapy) treatment may take place irregularly for a limited number of sessions, and DIT (Dynamic Integrative Therapy) is usually 16 weekly sessions.

 Most relational therapists work with regular session as this tends to best support unconscious emotional processing.
-Volatility in regularity and frequency can seem not important but often turn out to be stifling the progress.
+Volatility in regularity and frequency can seem unimportant but often turn out to be stifling the progress.

 Making therapy sustainable over the entire treatment period is arguably the most important point.
-Therefore, it is always best to discuss this right at the beginning.
+Therefore, it is always best to discuss this right at the beginning and get an understanding about cancellation and holiday policies.
 Therapists, like other professionals, tend to raise their fees occasionally and this is something you will want to understand and take into account.
 Equally, sometimes life changes may occur that make a renegotiation of a contract inevitable.

 If money is of the essence, some therapists offer lower-cost arrangements and there are several low-cost services in London who offer subsidised therapy.